Sales periods in Europe

 Shops' opening hours:

-• Sunday: 12:00 - 17:00 in largest cities.
-Some city centres are open on just one Sunday per month
+- Sunday: 12pm - 5pm in larger cities; some city centres are open one Sunday per month

-Winter sales start usually December 27th or in January.
+Winter sales: No set period.
+Usually start December 27th or in January.

-Summer sales start late June and are over at the end of July.
+Summer sales: No set period.
+Usually start in late June and are over at the end of July.

 Currency: Norwegian Crown (NOK)